matchyOrg/matchy/README.md

 >
 > **Project paused: We failed to secure funding**
 >
-> Thanks for helping us develop this proof-of-concept!
+> Big thanks for helping us with our proof-of-concept!
+We teamed up with FsWInf @ TU Wien for some awesome events and got amazing feedback on our app.
 >
-> We threw a couple of events in cooperation with the FsWInf @ TU Wien and after gathering user feedback, we discovered that people really enjoyed using the app and found it to be a valuable tool.
-However, despite our efforts, we were unable to secure financial backing to continue developing the project.
->
-> We explored various funding options, such as reaching out to potential investors, but unfortunately, none of these efforts resulted in the necessary financial support.
-As a result, we have made the difficult decision to put the project on hold for the time being.
-We want to express our gratitude to everyone who contributed to this project and helped us along the way.
-We are proud of what we were able to accomplish, and we hope that in the future, we will be able to return to this project and continue its development.
+> Sadly, despite our best efforts, we couldn't secure funding to keep it going.
+We reached out to investors, but no luck.
+For now, we're putting the project on hold.
+Huge thanks to all who contributed!
+We're proud of what we achieved and hopeful for the future.
+Cheers to more adventures ahead!

 <br><br>